Don’t chalk up changes in your vision to just getting older. If the world is starting to look a little hazy, you could be getting cataracts.

 Anytime you notice a change in vision.
 To diagnose a cataract, your doctor will give you a very thorough eye exam.
 They’ll also give you eye drops so they can dilate your pupils.

 Your doctor will then examine your entire eye and perform several different tests.
-Based on these results, they’ll tell you what they believes will be the best course of action.
+Based on these results, they’ll tell you what they believe will be the best course of action.

 Can My Symptoms Be Treated?